 It’s only natural to assume that carrying no debt is safer than carrying manageable debt.
-But believe it or not, being debt-free actually creates a number of disadvantages.
+But believe it or not, being debt-free creates several disadvantages.
 Here are a few reasons why being debt-free isn’t necessarily a good thing for all businesses:

 1. Lower Credit Score

 Excellent credit doesn’t just come from making payments on time.
-You must also have an impressive credit utilization rate, which is based on how frequently you borrow funds and how much credit you use.
+You must also have an impressive credit utilization rate based on how frequently you borrow funds and how much credit you use.
 This is why people who only have one credit card and pay it off in full every month don’t always have the best credit scores.

-According to Forbes, a credit score of 780 or above is typically assigned to someone with a utilization rate of around 5.6%.
+According to Forbes, a credit score of 780+ is typically assigned to someone with a utilization rate of around 5.6%.
 A credit score below 600, on the other hand, probably belongs to someone with a utilization rate of 77.2%.